The Astounding, Years-Long Corruption Involving Comey and Mueller

 You know, you need to bring Linda into your band because Linda is an amazing singer.

-How many weddings have you seen?
+How many weddings have you sing?

 You're all invited.

-Well, you're not no, you won't want me in your band because I can't sing at all.
+No, you won't want me in your band because I can't sing at all.

-And uh it would ruin uh you tell me to start mouthing the words and turn my mic down.
+You tell me to start mouthing the words and turn my mic down.

-Uh but Linda's a great singer.
+But Linda's a great singer.

 Well, I think we should talk about you, Sean.